strrife/falcon/UPGRADE.md

 ## Falcon 1.0 to next

-API configuration
-configuration for falcon server
+API configuration for falcon server

 - Change your `magento2` api config key to the following structure: